TanStack/query/README.md

 - Both instances of the `useQuery('todos', fetchTodos)` query are unmounted and no longer in use.
   - Since there are no more active instances to this query, a cache timeout is set using `cacheTime` to delete and garbage collect the query (defaults to **5 minutes**).
 - No more instances of `useQuery('todos', fetchTodos)` appear within **5 minutes**.
-  - This query and its data is deleted and garbage collected.
+  - This query and its data are deleted and garbage collected.

 </details>